Christian Ledesma

-Christian Ledesma (born February 4, 1976, in Mar del Plata, Buenos Aires Province) is an Argentine racing driver.
+Christian Ariel Ledesma (born February 4, 1976, in Mar del Plata, Buenos Aires Province) is an Argentine racing driver.
 He has run in different series, with major success in Turismo Carretera (2007 champion) and TC2000/STC2000 (2004 champion).

 Career

 Junior series

-From 1987 to 1994, he took part of more than 100 races, being three times champion and four times vice-champion (Junior Category, Senior Category and Sudam Senior Series) and driving for his brother Jhonny Ledesma's team.
+From 1987 to 1994, Ledesma took part of more than 100 races, being three times champion and four times vice-champion (Junior Category, Senior Category and Sudam Senior Series) and driving for his brother Jhonny Ledesma's team.

 Formula Honda

-He took part of 1994 Drivers' National Contest, Prodriver.
+Ledesma took part of 1994 Drivers' National Contest, Prodriver.
 He was the winner of the first contest among 40 participants and got the right of driving for Formula Honda's Prodriver team, managed by Guillermo Kissling.

-He won the 1995 Argentine Champhionship by mid-season; he got 6 pole positions, 6 wins and 10 podiums in 10 races.
+Ledesma won the 1995 Argentine Champhionship by mid-season; he got six pole positions, six wins and ten podiums in ten races.

 South American Formula 3

-He took part of the 1996 championship becoming the best rookie of the season, at the wheel of a Tom's Toyota of Víctor Rosso's ProRacing team.
-He got a third place at Goiânia, Brazil, and finished 10th overall in the championship.
+Ledesma took part of the 1996 championship becoming the best rookie of the season, at the wheel of a Tom's Toyota of Víctor Rosso's ProRacing team.
+He got a third place at Goiânia, Brazil, and finished tenth overall in the championship.

 Formula Super Renault

-He got the 1997 Argentine Formula Super Renault title driving a Reynard/Renault of Guillermo and Raúl Kissling's team - four wins, and eight podiums overall.
+Ledesma got the 1997 Argentine Formula Super Renault title driving a Reynard/Renault of Guillermo and Raúl Kissling's team - four wins, and eight podiums overall.

 Formula 3000

-He tested for F3000's Team Draco at Magione, Italy.
+Ledesma tested for F3000's Team Draco at Magione, Italy.
 He managed to score 1:06.500 - 0.3 seconds away from the fastest driver of the test's time.